dzylikecode/VSCodeExt-docsify-Preview/README.md

 🎉 🎉 🎉

-- [x] fix: the scroll position will be put at the wrong position when openning the `docsify Preivew` the first time
+- [x] fix: the scroll position will be put at the wrong position when opening the `Docsify Preview` the first time
-- [x] change: use the context menu to open the preview in browser instead of right-click
+- [x] change: use the context menu to open the preview in a browser instead of right-clicking
 - [x] add: the button "go here" in the context menu

-  If you click the button, the vscode will open the corresponding markdown and scroll to the same position.
+  If you click the button, the VSCode will open the corresponding markdown and scroll to the same position.

-- [x] fix: the state of whether sidebar is closed will be reset if you reload the window
+- [x] fix: the state of whether the sidebar is closed will be reset if you reload the window

 ### 0.2.2

 @paulhibbitts

-fix: An annoying bug that you have to drag the next markdown to the side bar to see the preview.
+fix: An annoying bug is that you have to drag the next markdown to the sidebar to see the preview.

 ### 0.2.1

-change the label of menu to "Show Docsify preview to the side"
+change the label of the menu to "Show Docsify preview to the side"

 > Thanks to @paulhibbitts